readium/webpub-manifest/profiles/audiobook.md

 - list the different components of an audiobook
 - support multiple audio formats and means of accessing an audiobook (streaming or downloads)

+## 1. Declaring conformance to the Audiobook Profile

+In order to declare that it conforms to the Audiobook Profile, a Readium Web Publication Manifest <strong class="rfc">must</strong>:

+- include a `conformsTo` property in its `metadata` section, with `https://readium.org/webpub-manifest/profiles/audiobook` as one of its values
+- use `application/audiobook+json` as its media type

-While the Audiobook Manifest is technically a profile of the Readium Web Publication Manifest, it has its own media type in order to maximize compatibilty with audio apps: `application/audiobook+json`.
+While the Audiobook Manifest is technically a profile of the Readium Web Publication Manifest, the use of its dedicated media type is recommended to maximize compatibility with applications that may target audiobooks exclusively.

+## 2. Listing resources

+A visual narrative is divided into one or audio resources, which are all listed in the `readingOrder` of the manifest.

+In addition to the normal requirements of a `readingOrder`, all Link Objects have the following additional requirements:

+  - they <strong class="rfc">must</strong> point strictly to audio resources, with no fragment identifier in their URL
+ - they <strong class="rfc">must</strong> include a `duration` that provides the duration in seconds of each individual audio resource

+In addition, all Link Objects <strong class="rfc">should</strong> also include the `bitrate` (in `kbps`) whenever possible.

-## 1. Metadata
+## 3. Metadata

-The core metadata for the audiobook manifest are based on [the default context for the Readium Web Publication Manifest](https://readium.org/webpub-manifest/contexts/default/) with the following additional requirements:
+The core metadata for the audiobook manifest are based on [the default context for the Readium Web Publication Manifest](https://readium.org/webpub-manifest/contexts/default/) with an additional requirement:

-- it <strong class="rfc">must</strong> include a `conformsTo` element that identifies the manifest as an audiobook: `https://readium.org/webpub-manifest/profiles/audiobook`
 - it <strong class="rfc">must</strong> include a `duration` element that provides the total duration of the audiobook in seconds

 The `duration` of an audiobook as expressed in `metadata` is purely a hint and <strong class="rfc">must not</strong> be used by the User Agent for anything else than informing the user.

-In addition to its duration, an audiobook <strong class="rfc">may</strong> indicate that it's an abridged edition using the `abridged` element.
+In addition to its duration, an audiobook <strong class="rfc">may</strong> indicate that it's an abridged edition with the `abridged` element (a boolean that defaults to `false`).

-## 2. Listing Audio Resources

-An audiobook is divided into one or more audio resources, which are all listed in the `readingOrder` of the manifest.

-In addition to the normal requirements of a `readingOrder`, all Link Objects have the following additional requirements:

- - they <strong class="rfc">must</strong> point strictly to audio resources, with no fragment identifier.
- - they <strong class="rfc">must</strong> include a `duration` term that provides the duration in seconds of each individual audio resource

-In addition, all Link Objects <strong class="rfc">should</strong> also include the `bitrate` (in `kbps`) whenever possible.

-## 3. Alternate Audio Resources
+## 4. Alternate resources

 In order to support multiple variants of the same audiobook (using a different format or bitrate for instance), Link Objects in the `readingOrder` <strong class="rfc">may</strong> rely on the `alternate` key: